 Instructors can also request to use ECHO Personal Capture, which records presentations through software on the presenter's computer rather than through classroom technology.
-This allows an instructor to create presentations anywhere and at any time, and publish them as weblinks or to their Blackboard course site.
+This allows an instructor to create presentations anywhere and at any time, and publish them as web links.
 The system automatically records what is shown on the screen, and requires a built-in microphone or headset for the audio recording and a webcam if the instructor would like to include a video (optional).
 This service is now available as a site license for all faculty, staff and students.
 Please contact firstname.lastname@example.org for further information.

 Where do the captures go?

 After the class session ends and the recording stops, the recording is uploaded and compressed for web streaming.
 When the processing is complete, an email is sent to the instructor with links to the recordings.
-An instructor could also request for this content to be automatically inserted in the course's Blackboard or iTunesU site.
-Students can then log into the Blackboard course site to view the recording.
 All of this happens behind the scenes, without any additional work on the part of the instructor.

 The finished recordings are viewable on both Mac and PC platforms.

 What are the benefits of using lecture capture?